skrysmanski/ssh-env/README.md

     $ ./ssh-env datadir init
     Do you have an SSH key pair (in case of doubt: no)? (y/n): n

-    Who does this certificate belong to? [manski]:
+    Who does this key pair belong to? [manski]:
     Generating public/private rsa key pair.
     Enter passphrase (empty for no passphrase):
     Enter same passphrase again: